 Darice Polo is a multi-disciplinary artist.
 For the past two decades, she has exhibited drawings, paintings, prints and video that explore the intersection of personal and collective history.
 These multi-disciplinary works have been exhibited singularly, and in dialogue with one another in a range of national and international venues.

 Brújula, the independent film she is currently producing, raises the question of why her grandparents emigrated from Puerto Rico to New York in 1927.
 Through her personal history it addresses the plight of Puerto Rico, and how U.S. colonization has undermined the sovereignty of its people and culture.
-It tackles topical concerns and through a lineage of storytellers describes injustices that have upheld an exploited and fragmented nation.
+It tackles topical concerns and through a lineage of storytellers conveys the resolve of a nation to overcome adversity.

 Her short film Nature Boy was recently selected by the Film Diary Festival and screened at the Millennium Film Workshop in New York.
 Other short films have been shown at A.I.R Gallery in New York and internationally at the SEA Foundation in The Netherlands and at the Creative Time Summit in Warsaw, Poland.